Quantum LogoMenu

 Key changes to the OSHA Hazard Communication Standard include:

-• Enhanced Labels: Labels on small containers are now more readable and comprehensive, ensuring better understanding for end-users.
+• Enhanced Labels: Labels on small containers are now more readable and comprehensive.

-• Improved Trade Secret Disclosure: Workers and first responders will receive critical hazard information on Safety Data Sheets (SDSs) wider access to previously concealed trade secret information.
+• Improved Trade Secret Disclosure: Workers and first responders gain broader access to critical SDS hazard information.

-• Revised Classification Criteria: Certain hazard categories, including aerosols, desensitized explosives, and flammable gases, have updated classification criteria for improved safety procedures.
+• Revised Classification Criteria: Updated criteria for aerosols, desensitized explosives, and flammable gases.

-• New Hazard Category: "Chemicals Under Pressure" has been introduced within the aerosols class.
+• New Hazard Category: “Chemicals Under Pressure” added within the aerosols class.

 The Hidden Burden of SDS Updates

-• Identifying which of your products are impacted by the new standard.
+• Identifying which products are impacted by the new standard.

-• Re-issuing updated SDS to recent customers, new customers, and vendors and re-labeling products for shipment.
+• Re-issuing SDSs to customers, vendors, and relabeling products for shipment.

 This process can quickly overwhelm teams if handled manually.
-Beyond the compliance risk, delays and inefficiencies can mean costly interruptions to your supply chain.
+Beyond compliance risk, inefficiencies can result in costly supply chain disruptions.

-Companies that engage an SDS authoring service or put an automated SDS authoring system in place now will have a significant advantage:
+Companies that engage an SDS authoring service or implement an automated SDS authoring system gain a significant advantage:

-• Efficiency at scale: Run queries to instantly identify affected products.
+• Efficiency at scale: Instantly identify impacted products.

-• Downstream support: Generate and print compliant labels, making it easier to plan production and assess costs.
+• Downstream support: Generate compliant labels and plan production efficiently.

 Don't Risk Falling Behind